EmDeeTee/Mini/README.md

 ### Quick start

 Example of reading strings and numbers from an .ini file

+TODO:
+- Update the example below
+- Use the builder pattern
+- Use CMake instead of MSBuild

 ```ini
 ; KV pairs outside of any section are in the Global Section
 PersonName = John C++